 In case of withdrawal, the biological material, i.e. the DNA extracted from the stool sample, will be permanently destroyed and your health-related data anonymized.
 It will, therefore, be impossible to trace the origin of the data and samples.

 If you are participating in this project, you will not be paid.
 The participants’ benefits are given in the above section.

 EPFL is responsible for any damage you may suffer in relation to research activities.
 The conditions and procedure are laid down by law.
 Any injury or damage due to the participation in the above-mentioned research project and for which the responsibility of the EPFL can be established is covered by the general liability insurance of EPFL (insurance policy no. 501 402430.002 of La Mobilière Assurances), in accordance with the terms and conditions of the insurance.
 In any case, it is your responsibility to have sufficient coverage in case of illness and accident.
 In case of doubt, you can contact us.

-The project is financed predominantly by the Kristian Gerhard Jebsen foundation.
-This foundation aims to enhance the well-being of people and promote human and social development, through support of grantees in the areas of health, education, science, culture and environment, in Switzerland and aboard.
-No food or pharma related industry is financing this study.
+The project is financed mainly by the Kristian Gerhard Jebsen foundation.
+This foundation aims to enhance the well-being of people and promote human and social development, through support of grantees in the areas of health, education, science, culture and environment, in Switzerland and abroad.
+No food-related or pharmaceutical-related industry is financing this study.

 In case of doubt, concerns or emergency during or after the project, you can contact us at any time.

 We recommend you to download the content of this page in the PDF to easily find all this information.Download PDF